 PTINS & E-Filing

 A paid preparer must have a Preparer Tax Identification Number (PTIN).
-If they prepare and file more than ten returns for clients, they must file electronically.
-The client copy of the tax return should show the preparer’s name and PTIN in the signature area of page two of Form 1040.
+If they prepare and file more than ten client returns, they must file electronically.
+The client copy of the tax return should show the preparer’s name and PTIN in the signature area on page two of Form 1040.
 Never agree to do business with a tax preparer who does not provide this information or refuses to provide clients with copies of their tax returns.

 Signing Your Tax Return

-It is easy to make mistakes at the height of a busy tax season.
-To ensure accuracy, tax firms will use a double-check process prepared by tax accountants.
-An experienced senior tax accountant will discuss the tax return results with their client to make sure the client is comfortable with the numbers.
+Making mistakes at the height of a busy tax season is easy.
+Tax firms will use a double-check process prepared by tax accountants to ensure accuracy.
+An experienced senior tax accountant will discuss the tax return results with the client to make sure the client is comfortable with the numbers.

 Records & Documentation